Download This Bill in Microsoft Word format

 (C) The Department of Insurance may make application and enter into contracts for and accept grants in aid from federal and state government and private sources for the purposes of:

-assessments to determine need for and desirability of making agreements to provide enforcement services pursuant to Section 6-9-60; loss mitigation studies for the development of strategies or measures aimed at reducing loss of life and mitigating property lossess due to hurricane, flood, earthquake, and fire; or
+(2) conducting loss mitigation studies for the development of strategies or measures aimed at reducing loss of life and mitigating property losses due to hurricane, flood, earthquake, and fire; or

 SECTION 3.
 Section 38-75-485 of the 1976 Code is amended to read: